scottkstewart/Phoenix-parse-email/README.md

 Parses phoenix gradebook client and emails changes.
 Runs on at least Python 3.4.
 Files contained in ~/.PPE/.

-Installation:
+**Installation:**

 For unix: run install script.
-Uninstall with uninstall.
+Uninstall with uninstall (-n or --no-purge retains the accounts and settings data for small upgrades).
 ```
 git clone https://github.com/scottkstewart/Phoenix-parse-email.git
 cd Phoenix-parse-email